 New Yorker Lianne Bassin sees herself as a “bridge-builder between worlds” because she utilizes her background as a singer, early childhood teacher and yoga instructor serve as the backbone for her debut album Breathe In: Children’s Songs for Mindfulness & Awareness.

-I’m desperately in the search for an alternative to listening to Idina Menzel sing about frozen fractals whenever I’m in a musical mood with my 6- and a 2-year old.
-Breathe In not only is a refreshing sound in the car, but also the content of Bassin’s lyrics inspires children to open their minds to become mindful of themselves and others.
+I’m desperately in search of an alternative to listening to Idina Menzel sing about frozen fractals whenever I’m in a musical mood with my 6- and a 2-year-old.
+Breathe In not only is a refreshing sound in the car but also the content of Bassin’s lyrics inspires children to open their minds to become mindful of themselves and others.

 Interesting idea right?
 Toddlers and pre-schoolers are mentally in the ego stage where it’s all about them.
-There’s nothing that can rework the hard-wiring of a 4-year old’s brain who has reached Defcon 1 on the meltdown counter because he will not clean up his room.
-Bassin’s 20-song album contain songs that groove with messages of calmness and peace.
+There’s nothing that can rework the hard wiring of a 4-year-old’s brain who has reached Defcon 1 on the meltdown counter because he will not clean up his room.
+Bassin’s 20-song album contains songs that groove with messages of calmness and peace.
 For example, in “Breathe In” she sings:

 Breathe in and notice your body